trivago/gollum/docs/src/gen/filter/any.rst

 **FilteredStream**

-  This value defines a stream where filtered messages get sent to.
+  This value defines the stream filtered messages get sent to.
-  You can disable this behavior by setting "".
+  You can disable this behavior by setting the value to "".
   By default this parameter is set to "".